zaneray/carharrt-styleguide/README.md

 DEMO: https://zaneray.github.io/carharrt-styleguide/

-# carharrt-styleguide
+# carhartt-styleguide
-A light css framework and digital styleguide for Carharrt
+A light css framework and digital styleguide for Carhartt

 ### Getting Started
 Navigate to the root of this directory and run `npm install`